avaneev/prvhash/README.md

 This streamed hash function produces hash values that are different to the `prvhash64` hash function.
 It is incorrect to use both of these hash function implementations on the same data set.
-While the `prvhash64` can be used as a fast table hash, it is not so fast on large data blocks.
+While the `prvhash64` can be used as a fast hash for tables, it is not so fast on large data blocks.
 The `prvhash64s` can be used to create hashes of large data blocks like files.

 A proposed short name for hashes created with `prvhash64s.h` is `PRH64S-N`, where `N` is the hash length in bits (e.g. `PRH64S-256`).